Crisnyan/tfg/memoria/tfg.typ

 Databases store large amounts of data in information.
-Two databases are used for this project as .csv files (comma separated values), one in StandardPotentials.csv, a database that stores half reactions and their corresponding standard reduction potential in volts, while the other, found in OCVvsSOC.csv relates the SOC of a Li-ion battery to its OCV.
+Two databases are used for this project as .csv files (comma separated values), one in StandardPotentials.csv, a database that stores half reactions and their corresponding standard reduction potential in volts, while the other, found in BatteryValues.csv relates the SOC of a Li-ion battery to its OCV.
 These databases are parsed at runtime, when the program starts, and are stored as python dictionaries.
 == 5.5 Main functions